The forex scandal has prompted calls for change. It should also be seen as a call for compliance.

 Looking for more information?

-Read about Fraud Defence, Serious Crime, Restraint and Freezing Orders, Corporate Fraud Solicitors, Compliance, Financial Conduct Authority (FCA), Commercial Services.
+Read about Fraud Defence, Corporate Fraud Solicitors, Compliance, Financial Conduct Authority (FCA), Commercial Services.